saylesss88/nix-book/src/flakes/helix_flake_4.4.md

 cd helix
 ```

+When you enter the `helix` directory, `direnv` is setup for you already.
+All you
+would have to do is `direnv allow` and it will ask you a few questions then you
+are good to go.
+Looking at their `.envrc` it mentions "try to use flakes, if it
+fails use normal nix (i.e., shell.nix)".
+If it's successful you'll see a long
+list of environment variables displayed.

 2. Enter the Development Shell:

-The Helix project's `flake.nix` includes a `devShells.default` output, specifically
+The Helix project's `flake.nix` includes a `devShells.default` output,
-designed for development.
+specifically designed for development.

 ```bash
 nix develop